AdobeDocs/adobeio-codelabs-campaign-standard/lessons/lesson5.md

 ![acs-editor](assets/acs-editor.png)

-Save your ACS Workflow and start it.
+Save your Campaign Standard Workflow and start it.
 It should be now ready to execute upon external signal triggering!

-The last step is to add an action to trigger the ACS workflow, and a "Send promo code" button on the app UI.
+The last step is to add an action to trigger the Campaign Standard workflow, and a "Send promo code" button on the app UI.
 We use `aio app add action` again to add the `send-promo` action.

 ![action-promo](assets/action-promo.png)

 In order to trigger the workflow, you need to provide a workflow ID to the triggering API.
-You can find it on the ACS UI.
+You can find it on the Campaign Standard UI.
 In your `.env` file, add a new variable for it, for example `CAMPAIGN_STANDARD_WORKFLOW_ID=WKFXX`.
 This environment variable is then interpreted into a default param of the `send-promo` action in the manifest file.

 ```yaml
 send-promo: